-10 Reasons Why Creeping Fig (Ficus pumila) is Dying and How to Revive It
+10 Reasons Why Creeping Fig (Ficus pumila) is Dying & How to Revive It

-Creeping Fig (Ficus pumila) may die due to overwatering, underwatering, low humidity, little light, cold drafts, poor feeding, direct sunlight, poor quality soil, root-rot and pests among others.
+Creeping Fig (Ficus pumila) is dying due to inconsistent watering, dry air, too little light, drafts, root-rot disease, pests infestations, improper feeding, exposure to direct sunlight, poor quality soil among others.

 Creeping Fig also called Climbing Fig is one of the popular Ficus varieties and is useful as a trailer or climber.
 It produces a dense green carpet which makes it one of the best indoor ground covers.

-Ficus pumila grows best in medium to bright indrect light (filtered light), average warmth of 16-280C, humidity of 60-70% and consistently moist, rich, well-drained, all purpose potting soils coupled with monthly feeding during the growing season.
+Ficus pumila grows best in medium to bright indrect light (filtered light), warmth of 16-280C, humidity of 60-70% and consistently moist, rich, well-drained potting soils coupled with monthly feeding during the growing season.
 Read more on how to grow and care for Creeping Fig (Ficus pumila).

-If these conditions are not provided, the plant may begin to die.
-Below are 10 reasons why a Creeping Fig may die and how to revive it.
+If these conditions are not present, the plant may begin to die.
+Below are 10 reasons why a Creeping Fig may die and how to solve them.

 Creeping Fig, Ficus pumila